TRANSFORMING MALAWI’S CIVIL SERVICE FOR THE FUTURE

 train civil servants in modern governance, digital transformation, and efficient

-service delivery. - Eradicating Nepotism: Enforce anti-nepotism policies in recruitment and
+- Eradicating Nepotism: Enforce anti-nepotism policies in recruitment and

 promotions.